metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 ### Case 8: Audit result

-- Even after creating sample test rules based on InterfaceAlias some packets are dropped
+- Even after creating sample test rules based on InterfaceAlias some packets are dropped, this can happen for two reasons:

+1. When you're on non public firewall profile, however virtual switch operates on public profile, and it feels like private profile packets are dropped which is false.
+2. When there is block rule for public traffic but you expect this not to be valid for active on your currently active private profile firewall.

+To check this is indeed so, separately log network traffic for each firewall profile!

 - It's not possible to create rules based on adapters which are not configured for IP, hidden, virtual or what ever doesn't matter, adapter must have IP address but doesn't have to be connected to network.
 - Regardless of host OS network profile virtual switch will operate on separate network profile, most likely public profile, this means block rules for InterfaceType parameter will override allow rules with InterfaceType Any.
-- Additional investigation is needed.
+- This traffic should be ignored if dropped due to block rules.
+- Implementing rules for this traffic requires all network traffic to be bound to specific interface alias, this includes **ALL** rules to make sure rules loaded with `InterfaceType` parameter don't override those with `InterfaceAlias` parameter.